-The pressure of paperwork, preparation and responsibility when organising trips seems to be too much for some teachers.
+The pressure of paperwork, preparation, and responsibility when organizing trips seems to be too much for some teachers.
 However, they are denying themselves one of the most rewarding experiences open to them and they needn’t be so afraid.

 I don’t have time!

 Teaching is not an easy job.
 It is not your normal 9 to 5 and as for those long holidays?
 Believe me, they are needed.
 The best teachers do not restrict their work to the classroom only.
 They provide youngsters with a range of extra-curricular opportunities that enrich and inspire students in equal measure.

 Anything but camping

 Now you may think that camping with a bunch of under 18s sounds rather nightmarish.
 But as someone who has run many school music trips to campsites, I can tell you it is a great idea.
 Camping is a common pastime with good reason.
 You may find that your students balk at the very idea of camping (“Miss, what about my hair straighteners?”) but helping them through any worries they have and encouraging them to take part is vitally important.

 One thing I have found extremely beneficial when planning a camping trip is organizing a trial run.
 This normally involves pitching tents on the school grounds and so allowing students to do something unfamiliar in a familiar place.
 With school music trips this also involves some pretty intense instrument carrying practice, especially for the tuba players!
 Of course, this may not have the excitement and challenges of the wilds of the Yorkshire Moors or the drama of the Lake District but it is a great way to assess students’ worries and concerns.

 This is a common fear.
 There is a little point in lying to your students with tales of luxurious baths and private showers but don’t frighten them either.
 If you think it will become a major issue, perhaps choose a campsite that shares facilities with a hostel or hotel as these can sometimes have better bathrooms.

 What about the food?